 X Suspicious Activity

-Suspicious activity related to college account refunds will be reported to the proper authority for further investigation, which may include but is not limited to bursary division management, dean of student development offices, financial aid, public safety and/or the college auditor.
+Suspicious activity related to college account refunds will be reported to the proper authority for further investigation, which may include but is not limited to bursary division management, dean of student development offices, financial aid, public safety, the college auditor, and/or the federal Office of the Inspector General.

 Issued by: Portland Community College, Administrative Services Division, Financial Services, Office of the Bursar